 A.2 ODF Files

 The following files were improperly transferred at some point during the PDS3 archiving process as 'text' rather than binary.
-Every occurrence of what appeared to be an ASCII line-feed (0x0a) was converted to an ASCII carriage-return line-feed pair (0x0d 0x0a), adding 786 bytes to the file size and throwing off alignment of all records after the first occurrence.
+Every occurrence of what appeared to be an ASCII Line-Feed (0x0a) was converted to an ASCII Carriage-Return Line-Feed pair (0x0d 0x0a), adding 786 bytes to the file size and throwing off alignment of all records after the first occurrence.
 Those errors have been corrected in the PDS4 archive.
 In a small number of cases, there was a legitimate 0x0d 0x0a pair in the original binary data; those have been identified and restored.

 mess_rs_07155_156_10s_odf.dat